blink1073/mongo-python-driver/doc/faq.rst

 See :doc:`examples/datetimes` for examples on how to handle :class:`~datetime.datetime` objects correctly.

-How can I save a :mod:`datetime.date` instance?
+How can I save a :obj:`datetime.date` instance?
 -----------------------------------------------
-PyMongo doesn't support saving :mod:`datetime.date` instances, since there is no BSON type for dates without times.
-Rather than having the driver enforce a convention for converting :mod:`datetime.date` instances to :mod:`datetime.datetime` instances for you, any conversion should be performed in your client code.
+PyMongo doesn't support saving :obj:`datetime.date` instances, since there is no BSON type for dates without times.
+Rather than having the driver enforce a convention for converting :obj:`datetime.date` instances to :obj:`datetime.datetime` instances for you, any conversion should be performed in your client code.

 .. _web-application-querying-by-objectid: